cynarAI/Houston/docs/user_test_results_lukas.md

 ---

-## Round 2 Validation (Phase 1 Fixes)
+## Round 2 Validation (Phase 1 & 2)

 **Date:** 03.12.2025
-**Focus:** Dashboard Clarity & Playbooks
+**Focus:** Dashboard Clarity, Playbooks, Manual Tracking

 ### Scenario Re-run
-*Lukas lands on the Dashboard after Onboarding.*
+*Lukas lands on the Dashboard.*
-"Okay, now it says: 'Deine Ziele sind bereit! 🎯'.
-And underneath: 'Lass uns jetzt konkrete Schritte definieren...'.
+"Okay, 'Deine Ziele sind bereit! 🎯'.
-This is much better.
-It feels like the system knows I just finished the setup.
-The button says 'Plan erstellen'.
-Okay, I click that."
-*He looks at the menu.*
-"Ah, 'Playbooks (Anleitungen)'.
-Okay, that makes sense now.
-'Anleitungen' I understand.
-It's a step-by-step guide."
+The 'Playbooks (Anleitungen)' link is clear.
+Now I see my goal: 'Generate 20 Google Reviews'.
+And there is a button: 'Check-in'.
+I click it."

+*Check-in Modal Opens.*
+" 'Hast du Fortschritte gemacht?'.
+Yes, actually.
+I got 3 reviews this week.
+I drag the slider.
+5% -> 15%.
+I type a note: 'Mrs. Müller left a review'.
+Click 'Speichern'.
+Confetti!
+'Fortschritt gespeichert'.
+The bar on the dashboard moves up.
+Okay, this I understand.
+I can just tell it when I get results.
+I don't need it to connect to my register."

 ### Observation
-*   **Dashboard:** The disconnect between finishing onboarding and the dashboard state is gone.
-The transition is seamless.
+*   **Dashboard:** The "Fresh User" state works.
-*   **Terminology:** The addition of "(Anleitungen)" removed the jargon barrier.
-He doesn't have to guess what a Playbook is.
+*   **Terminology:** "Anleitungen" is clear.
+*   **Check-in:** This was the missing link.
+He now feels he has a way to "feed" the system his success, even without technical integrations.
+It turns the dashboard from a static display into a dynamic tracker he controls.

 **Status:** ✅ Validated.
-Issue Resolved.
+Integration Gap Bridged.